66,395 bells

 » I don't agree with a moderator's decision, what can I do?

-Your first step should be to discuss the decision with the moderator's.
+Your first step should be to discuss the decision with the moderators.
 You can ask within the specific Notification that was sent to you.

-If you are still unhappy, you may discuss the matter with the Site Manager.
+If you are still unhappy, you may discuss the matter with the Site Managers.
 Please remember that they can be very busy and may not get to your issue immediately, but that they will get to it.

 Please remember that it is never acceptable to post your disagreements publicly.
 Discussing specific rule violations on the message boards is not permitted.